Terry MacAlmon: Sing Over America

 In the course of 2019, MacAlmon said he was searching God for his own nation, the United States.
 He said that God instructed him to gather the worshipers from coast to coast in Dallas, Texas, for a national worship gathering.
 At the end of 2019, MacAlmon founded a new ministry, next to New Glory International, which he called Sing Over America, after the eponymous event that he is organizing in May 2020.
 MacAlmon says he hopes that this will set a series of gatherings in motion throughout the U.S.

 During the first Sing Over America event in May 2020, MacAlmon was joined by famous singers and bands, such as Don Moen, Paul Wilbur, Gateway Worship, Nathaniel Bassey, Vocal Majority Joni Lamb, and The Daystar Singers.

+50th Anniversary in Ministry

+In June 2025, MacAlmon was honored for his 50th anniversary in ministry.
+During a live broadcast, he was surprised with a special video tribute featuring greetings and words of appreciation from worship leaders around the world.
+Notable contributors included Don Moen, Paul Wilbur, Nathaniel Bassey, Bob Fitts and Klaus Kuehn.
+The tribute recognized MacAlmon's decades of service to global worship music.
+The video emphasized his role in helping to shape the sound of modern worship and in fostering a deeper sense of intimacy with God through music.

 Personal life

 In May 2008, MacAlmon announced that he was stepping down from his own ministry after having an extramarital affair.
 After counseling, MacAlmon filed for divorce, which was finalized in April 2009.

 In April 2010, after two years of silence, MacAlmon came forward with a letter, announcing that he would return to ministry in May 2010, which resulted in the start of New Glory International.

-Early in 2010 MacAlmon met and began to date Liz Valentine of Daytona Beach, Florida.
+Early in 2010 MacAlmon met and began to date Elizabeth Valentine of Manhattan, NYC.
 The couple were married in December of that year.